kurapica/IGAS/Loop/README.md

 	-- Error : [Number] must be a number, got string. print( System.Number( '123' ))

-All structs can used to validate values. ( Normally, you only need to declare where and what type is needed.)
+All structs can be used to validate values. ( Normally, you only need to declare where and what type is needed, the validation will be done by the system.)

 When the value is a table, and we may expect the table contains fields with expected type values, and the **System.Table** can only be used to check whether the value is a table.

 Take a position table as the example, we may expect the table has two fields : **x** - the horizontal position, **y** - the vertical position, and the fields' values should all be numbers.
 So, we can declare a **member** struct type like :

-	import "System"

 	struct "Position"
 		x = System.Number